King's Highway 2 - Images

 County of Northumberland

 Easterly view towards Downtown Port Hope, from Pine Street.
 You can tell the former importance of Port Hope by looking at the size of the communities Downtown.
 Note that most of the old buildings are three stories tall, and that they stretch for quite a distance.
-Port Hope was at one point a sizeable and important Port town.
-Port Hope has become a bedroom community for the larger communities to the west, and a Tourist draw.
+Port Hope was at one point a sizeable and important port town.
+Port Hope has become a bedroom community for the larger communities to the west, as well as a tourist draw.

 Photo taken: March 14th, 2009.